 Paul was on to something over 2,000 years ago.
 He found newsletters to be an easy way to leverage the work he started with individual sales calls, even those we might consider failures.
 Today we also have countless social media outlets to use in our quest to stay in touch with prospects and clients.

-When you are in front of customers and prospects regularly, there’s an excellent chance they will think of you when they have the need, at their moment of pain.
+When you are in front of customers and prospects regularly, long after that first moment of contact, there’s an excellent chance they will think of you when they have the need, at their moment of pain.